Newcastle, County Down: Tourism

-Newcastle is a popular seaside resort and attracts visitors from elsewhere in Ireland and from overseas.
-In 2006, the new promenade won a number of National awards including a Civic Trust Award for Excellence in the Public Realm.
-In recent years, the town has started a large Halloween festival, with a carnival-like atmosphere.
-The free event includes fireworks and a fancy dress competition.
-The crime rate in Newcastle remains relatively low, although there is a stronger police presence during peak holiday periods due to the increase in petty crimes.
+In 2006, the Newcastle promenade won national awards including a Civic Trust Award for Excellence in the Public Realm.
+The town has hosted a large Halloween festival, a free event.
+While the crime rate in Newcastle has been relatively low, there is a stronger police presence during peak holiday periods due to the increase in petty crimes.

-Newcastle is close to Northern Ireland's highest mountain, Slieve Donard, which is nearby in the Mourne mountain range.
-Visitors come to walk in the Mourne Mountains, made famous by the song by Percy French.
-Another popular attraction in the town is Royal County Down Golf Club (venue for the 2007 Walker Cup and 2015 Irish Open), now recognised as the no.1 golf course in the world, and is said to be one of Tiger Woods' favourite golf courses.
+Newcastle is close to Northern Ireland's highest mountain, Slieve Donard, in the Mourne Mountains.
+Visitors hike the mountains, about which The Mountains of Mourne was written by Percy French.
+The local Royal County Down Golf Club was venue for the 2007 Walker Cup and 2015 Irish Open.
+The course was said to be one of Tiger Woods' favourites.

 The town is also known for Mourne Granite, which was quarried here for many years and shipped all round the world.
 It was used to make paving stones in many cities including London and New York.
 Mourne granite was used to make the base of the 9/11 memorial in New York.

 Since 2010, Newcastle has held an annual 'Festival of Flight' airshow which attracts upwards of 100,000 people to the event.
 The RAF Red Arrows are usually the star attraction of the show which is heavily supported by both the RAF and Irish Air Corps as well as the Irish Coast Guard.
 Many of the UK's top civilian air displays have also visited Newcastle on a regular basis.